ChyneaD/ChyneaD.github.io/README.md

-Some of my favourite things I've written were for NESC 3505, albeit in a different format than normal.
+Some of my favourite things I've written in this neural data science course, albeit in a different format than normal.
 An example of this is [formatting style for info presentation](Formatting.md)